MAIN UNIVERSITY ACCOUNTS

 Have fun, be engaging and experiment.
 Social Media is ever-changing, which allows you the flexibility to test out new ways to connect with your audience.

-If you’re interested in creating an official UNL account, set up a free social media consultation to start the process.
+If you’re interested in creating an official account, set up a free social media consultation to start the process.

 While social networks are free to set up for your college, department or organization, the work to use and maintain them is not.
 These are some guidelines for establishing and managing university-affiliated accounts:

 - Your account should include "Nebraska" in the name and “UNL” in the handle.
 Example:

 Nebraska Research - @UNLResearch